Demand estimation without outside good shares: Introduction

 A second strand of the literature relies on supply-side conditions and auxiliary information, such as cost or accounting data, to estimate market size (e.g., \cite{Chu:2011ul}, \cite{Byrne:2022vz}, and \cite{Kim:2024ti}).
 These approaches exploit equilibrium pricing conditions to infer market size and, implicitly, the outside share.
-Identification in these settings therefore depends on additional structural assumptions from the supply side.
+Identification in these settings, therefore, depends on additional structural assumptions on the supply side.
 By contrast, we abstract from supply-side information when identifying the structural parameters and study what can be learned from the demand side alone.

-A third approach, increasingly common in applied work, predicts total demand (or proxies for it) in a first step.
+A third approach, increasingly common in applied work, predicts total demand, or proxies for it, in a first step.
 In grocery and airline applications, for example, researchers often predict total store trips or arriving passengers using stand-alone regressions such as gravity equations or Poisson arrival processes (e.g., \cite{Sweeting:2020tw}, \cite{Li:2022tk}, \cite{Hortacsu:2022wt}, and \cite{Backus:2021aa}).
 However, total store trips or arriving passengers do not capture consumers who choose not to visit the store or who use alternative modes of transportation.
 As a result, the estimated quantity still needs to be scaled by an ad hoc factor to account for these unobserved outside options.

 Our paper is also related to the literature on inference in differentiated product demand models.
-There is a long literature addressing this problem under the assumption that all market shares are observed. \cite{berry/linton/pakes:2004} and \cite{armstrong:2016} study asymptotics as the number of products grows, whereas \citet{freyberger:2015} and \cite{hong/li/li:2021} consider asymptotics in the number of markets, as we do.
+There is a large body of literature addressing this problem under the assumption that inside and outside market shares are observed. \cite{berry/linton/pakes:2004} and \cite{armstrong:2016} study asymptotics as the number of products grows, whereas \citet{freyberger:2015} and \cite{hong/li/li:2021} consider asymptotics in the number of markets, as we do.
 The main difference between these papers and ours is that we treat outside shares as missing data and address the associated identification and inference problem.